kholmqvist/hugo-img-lightbox/README.md

 ✅ Images must be inside the same page bundle as `index.md` (i.e., next to your content file).

----

-### 6. Use python to convert all existing markdown images to use the img shortcode
+### 6. (Optional) Use python to convert all existing markdown images to use the img shortcode

 Here’s a clean Python 3 script that will:
 	1. Recursively search all .md files in your content/ folder